Nabeel-javaid/Nabeel-javaid/README.md

 <!-- Your Name and Introduction -->
-# 🎬 Hello, This is Nabeel Javed - Smart Contract Security Researcher
+# 🎬 Hello, This is Nabeel Javed - Security Researcher

 ## Professional Experience
-- Over a year of experience in smart contract security auditing, securing awesome positions in multiple contests across various domains including lending and borrowing, cross-chain bridges, insurance protocols, stable coins, and more.
+- Over a year of experience in security auditing, securing awesome positions in multiple contests across various domains including lending and borrowing, cross-chain bridges, insurance protocols, stable coins, and more.
 This consistent success demonstrates a broad and deep understanding of different blockchain technologies and problem-solving skills.

 - Security expert at Hashlock